ONEcampaign/oda_data_package/docs/currencies-prices.md

 Total ODA in EUR: €188,000,000,000
 ```

+!!! note "Illustrative Values"
+    Output values shown in examples are illustrative.
+Actual values will vary based on the year queried and current OECD data.
+The values also use the `unit_multiplier` - typically you'll need to multiply by 10^6 to get actual amounts.

 ### Get Data in Provider's Own Currency

 Use local currency units (LCU) to see each donor's aid in their own currency: